 This can be verified from a stream which is near the base camp, this stream is also expanding its size and the water is flowing faster like a hilly river, which never used to be.

-There are many cracks formation and big holes raising up every day.
+There are many cracks forming and big holes raising up every day.

-Apart from all these, due to global warming or a temperature rise, the layer of snow in Everest Base Camp is getting thinner, resulting in the danger of avalanches and also rock fall, as now the Himalayas are forming its colour from white to black.
+Apart from all these, due to global warming or a temperature rise, the layer of snow in Everest Base Camp (10-Day) is getting thinner, resulting in the danger of avalanches and also rock fall, as now the Himalayas are forming color from white to black.

-This increases the chances of danger for those who stay overnight in camp at the base camp.
+This increases the chances of danger for those who stay overnight in camp at the base of Mount Everest.

 They have come up with the conclusion that the NEW BASE CAMP OF EVEREST will be some 200-400 meters / 656-1312 feet lower than at the present spot of 5364 meters | 17598 feet this means it can be somewhere nearby Gorakshep the last overnight lodges where trekkers spend while trekking.